Dzing-SMW/chordBRR/readme.txt

 - Show error for each individual note
 - Option to choose a different base note for just intonation mode
 - The loading of multiple samples (Probably not going to be implemented for 1.0)

+5) Changelog
+0.81b:
+	- Changed the interpolation method from cubicspline to sinc interpolation to avoid distortion.
+This interpolation method is slow and can cause a delay from pressing the Play button until you hear the sound.